srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     </Project>
     ```

-    > **Note**: If package version numbers in your file are later than those show above, that's okay.
+    > **Note**: If package version numbers in your file are later than those shown above, that's okay.

     The project file (.csproj) is an XML document that specifies the type of project that you are working on.
 In this case, the project is an **Sdk** style project.